needle-mirror/com.unity.test-framework.performance/Documentation~/viewing-results.md

 ## The Performance Test Report

-The Performance Test Report (**Window > Analysis > Performance Test Report**) shows a detailed breakdown of individual test runs.
+The Performance Test Report (**Window > General > Performance Test Report**) shows a detailed breakdown of individual test runs.
 This can be used to assess the stability of each test.
 It provides a visualization of each individual sample recorded within a sample group along with summary statistics for the selected test.

 The Performance Test Report is split into two views: the *test view* and the *sample group view*.

 **Test View:** Provides a list of all tests.
+Tests are separated by class names.
 Each of the columns can be clicked to sort the view.
 Column values show the sample group with highest deviation.

 * *Name* - Name of the test.
 * *Deviation* - The deviation is calculated by dividing the standard deviation by the median for a sample group.
 It shows the sample group with the highest 'deviation' value.
 Useful for defining stability of the test.